 Podcasts, as opposed to TV and radio shows, provide an easy way for podcasters to connect with people.
 Podcasts are currently unregulated, so you don’t need a broadcasting license to publish them.
 Anyone with basic podcasting equipment, such as a microphone, DAW, and a podcast hosting platform subscription, can start their show.

 Because of sponsorship deals, contextual advertising, memberships, and more, monetizing a podcast has become a way to earn bread and butter for many.
-Check out this article to learn more about publishing your podcasts online.

 The Easy way of Explaining How Podcasts Work Is:

 A host, the podcaster, records a digital audio file using recording equipment.
 Then the audio file is edited in a daw to remove all the long pauses and unwanted parts.
 The file is then uploaded to the RSS feed.